shivangi-aneja/Multi-Modal-Brain-Segmentation/README.md

-# Few-shot 3D Multi-modal Medical Image Segmentation using Generative Adversarial Learning
+# Brain Structure Segmentation using Adversarial Learning
-This repository contains the tensorflow implementation of the model we proposed in our paper of the same name: [Few-shot 3D Multi-modal Medical Image Segmentation using Generative Adversarial Learning](https://arxiv.org/abs/1810.12241), submitted in Medical Image Analysis, October 2018.

 ## Requirements

 - The code has been written in Python (3.5.2) and Tensorflow (1.7.0)